KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-attributes.md

 **Evidence:**
 [Imgur](https://imgur.com/a/hShlJ7r)

-* The larger of the two new enemies for patch 2.2 can display some highly inaccurate targeting boxes, especially when frozen.
+* The larger of the two new enemies for patch 2.2 can display some highly inaccurate targeting boxes, especially when Frozen.
 This also shows the targeting point and hitbox are separate.
-* The Rifthound initiates a jump back and follow-up charge, but gets frozen as soon as the follow up charge starts.
-However, Ayaka cannot damage it with her charge attack because the targeting point is too far away from the enemy hitbox.
+* The Rifthound initiates a jump back and follow-up charge, but gets Frozen as soon as the follow up charge starts.
+However, Ayaka cannot damage it with her Charged Attack because the targeting point is too far away from the enemy hitbox.
 * I think MiHoYo tried to fake bow normal target tracking for Rifthounds by making the targeting point in front of the enemy hitbox, instead of inside it.
 Unfortunately, this hack affects everything else too, and makes Ayaka whiff half her kit.
 R.I.P.

 **Significance:**
-Some Elemental Bursts, Skills, Catalyst/Bow Normal Attacks, and special Charge Attacks can potentially whiff on frozen enemies, resulting in a significant DPS loss.
+Some Elemental Bursts, Skills, Catalyst/Bow Normal Attacks, and special Charged Attacks can potentially whiff on Frozen enemies, resulting in a significant DPS loss.

 ## Miasmic Tumor